dragonflyoss/console/CONTRIBUTING.md

 event - compiled client and server successfully in 2.8s (173 modules)
 ```

-**Step 8:** If you want to view the response success case, you can do the following operations, modify the name such as OK, add parameters and click Sava.
+**Step 8:** If you want to view the response success case, you need to do the following, modify the name such as OK, add parameters and click Sava.

 ![](/docs/images/contributing/postman-ok-response.png)